BedanTakona/Week_2_IP/README.md

 ### USER INTERACTION

 1. Access the landing page by clicking the home tab on the navigation bar.
-2. Scroll down to the form a the bttom of the page.
+2. Scroll down to the form a the bpttom of the page.
 3. Input the required details into the form and the application will output your Akan name.